 NBR on TwitterMy Tweets

-Tonight on Nightly Business Report, the Fed moves markets – again.
-What does it mean for stocks and the economy?
+Tonight on Nightly Business Report, the markets were rattled on reports of renewed fighting in Ukraine.
+What does it mean for your investments in stocks and bonds.
+And, why investors are starting to flee the once-hot, fast casual dining sector.

 Tonight on Nightly Business Report, a Warren Buffett milestone.
 Shares of his Berkshire Hathaway top $200,000 for the first time ever.
 And, after the closing bell, JC Penney had a big surprise for investors.

 Tonight on Nightly Business Report, will Cisco’s earnings after the closing bell set the tone for tomorrow?
 And, the SEC is reportedly looking into a group of funds growing in popularity with small investors.
 The risks and rewards of investing in Alternative Mutual Funds.